Conditions We Treat

 From day one, our focus is providing you compassionate service.
 You will be greeted by our friendly staff, fully committed to caring for the whole you.
 At your visits, our doctors take the time to get to know you and your needs.

 You’ll begin by meeting with a surgeon, who will ask questions and recommend tests to help you determine your treatment options.
-If you are experiencing numbness or tingling in your arms or legs, we may also perform an EMG (electromyography) to test how well your nerves are conducting signals.
+If you’re experiencing numbness or tingling in your arms or legs, we may perform an EMG (electromyography) to test how well your nerves are conducting signals.
+Frequently, imaging studies such as an MRI, CT scan, or X-ray are also ordered to help identify the underlying cause.

 We’ll help you understand your treatment plan and choose the best options available to you.
 If you need surgery, our inpatient team will be by your side before, during and after your procedure.
 You’ll come back two weeks after your surgery for a checkup to see how your recovery is progressing.
 We’ll continue to guide your recovery so you can get back to doing the things you love.